TamimiGitHub/faa-sam-demo/100-SOPs.md

 BEDROCK_EMBEDDING_MODEL_NAME="bedrock/amazon.titan-embed-text-v2:0"
 ```

-> Note: please refer to the cloudformation output for `VectorDBEndpoint` and `VectorDBKey`.
+> Note: please refer to the Event Output for `VectorDBEndpoint` and `VectorDBKey`.
 Note the `QDRANT_COLLECTION` has to be updated with a unique name

 ### Step 4: Create Document Directory